 9. Herbal Tea

-I always keep decaf chamomile herbal tea with me when I am on the road.
+I almost always keep decaf chamomile herbal tea with me when I am on the road.
 The herbs help me feel nice and relaxed and so does the hot temperature of the tea.
 It warms me right up and helps keep me feeling calm.

 10. Talk Your Way Through Your Panic